Defacing

 Why Deface?

 Whilst we have already removed PHI from the DICOM metadata, there’s still a risk of re-identification from the image data itself.
-In capturing high resolution structural neuroimages, we tend to capture the face which makes the data inherently identifiable.
+In capturing high resolution structural images of the brain, we tend to capture the face which makes the data inherently identifiable.
 This is especially true if volumetric reconstructions are performed.
 In order to preserve patients’ confidentiality and privacy the voxel data itself must be edited to reduce this risk.

 What are we using to deface?